openx/ox-thrift/README.md

 * The `HandlerModule:handle_function(Function, Args)` interface
   expects the HandlerModule to take its arguments as a list instead of a tuple.
+This is more consistent with Erlang conventions for functions that take a variable number of arguments.

 * For a Thrift `map` type, for encoding OX Thrift will accept either a dict (as Apache Thrift does) or a proplist.
 For decoding, however, OX Thrift always returns a dict (as Apache Thrift does).
+Currently OX Thrift does not support the Erlang maps that were introduced in Erlang 17.

-* Like the Apache Thrift Erlang library, OX Thrift does not enforce required struct fields, on either encoding or decoding.
+* Like the Apache library, OX Thrift does not enforce required struct fields, on either encoding or decoding.

 * Like the Apache library, OX Thrift does not populate the structs with default values on decoding.